CR91TQ94/INFINITE-NUMBER-OF-MEMORABLE-SEED-PHRASES-FOR-COLD-STORAGE/README.md

 1. move 90 to your wallet #2 and
 1. 10 to the Exchange.

 So your wallet #1 will be now empty, and wallet #2 (never been online) with funds.
 Basically all wallets with funds will never go online.
-Once you wish to take it online, it is done
+Once you wish to take it online, it is done:

 a) on a brand new system,
-b) using a trusted wallet,
+b) using a trusted app wallet,
 c) you will move your funds always to the next offline wallet.

 Basically, you can right now create all wallet addresses and give them names.